Skip to content

 Because they are unquoted, SQLGlot will parse them all as Column expressions.
 In the places we used single quotes when building the string ('{value}'), they will be single-quoted in the output.
 In the places we did not quote them ({string_column} = and {string_column}_{value}), they will not.

-Accessing macro variable values
+Accessing predefined and local variable values

 The first argument to every macro function, the macro evaluation context evaluator, contains macro variable values in its locals attribute. evaluator.locals is a dictionary whose key:value pairs are macro variables names and the associated values.